-The Tara-Ika Development Area (Tara-Ika) totals 470ha and has been master planned to provide a range of housing options and other supportive non-residential activities such as commercial and education activities.
-The area is expected to accommodate approximately 3,500 residential dwellings and will be home to more than 5,000 people.
+Taraika is a large greenfield site located to the east of the existing urban area of Levin, with the Tararua Ranges forming an impressive backdrop to the area.
+The Taraika Development Area (Taraika) totals 470ha and has been master planned to provide a range of housing options and other supportive non-residential activities such as commercial and education activities.
+The area is expected to accommodate approximately 2,500 residential dwellings and will be home to more than 5,000 people.
 Some of the surrounding environment has already been developed for rural lifestyle purposes.

 The land has been identified as a growth area for the Horowhenua District since the Horowhenua Development Plan was prepared in 2008.
 The land was subsequently rezoned to Greenbelt Residential Deferred with an associated Structure Plan to guide development introduced to the District Plan.
 Since this time, growth projections for the District have changed significantly with the District's population now expected to grow rapidly.
-This prompted the decision to consider Tara-lka for a greater density of development than what could occur under a Greenbelt Residential Zoning.
+This prompted the decision to consider Taraika for a greater density of development than what could occur under a Greenbelt Residential Zoning.

-Tara-lka was considered suitable for additional residential capacity due to a range of factors including:
+Taraika was considered suitable for additional residential capacity due to a range of factors including:

-- The site is very flat and relatively unconstrained in term of risk from natural hazards; - The site is close to the existing urban area of Levin/Taitoko; - The site has already been identified as a growth area and has had a level of rural lifestyle development occur under the existing zoning.
+- The site is very flat and relatively unconstrained in term of risk from natural hazards; - The site is close to the existing urban area of Levin; - The site has already been identified as a growth area and has had a level of rural lifestyle development occur under the existing zoning.
 As such, additional development in this area does not result in a significant loss of rural production land.